 Three good Councillors with their Council at interest.
 Cr.
 Simika was replaced by Cr.
 Taliau when the patrols movement was by foot and sea due to a foot injury of his.
 All council matters were dealt with by the Committee without any further question of their decision.
-They acted with an authority which is well respected throughout the Banoni-Nagovisi Council area.
-This as wellas the general attitude of the people shows that the Council is held in helds its respect and take an interest in council matters.
+They acted with an authority which is well respected throughout the Banoni-Nagovisi Council are.
+This as well as the general attitude of the people shows that the Council is held in holds its respect and take an interest in council matters.

 12 cont.
-The Committee rarried out their work on behalf of the Council with the utmost effeciency and gave decisions which were consistent with one another decisions which were backed by myself and needed no clarification.
-Besides their good work they were three very friendly and helpful personalities to have accompany me on patrol.
+The Committee carried out their work on behalf of the Council with the utmost effeciency and gave decisions which were consistent with one another decisions which were back by myself and needed no clarification. besides their good work they were three very friendly and helpful personalities to have accompany me on patrol.

-Review Committee were of the simple matter being that the people before the Committee had not the money which to buy tax.
-It was their intention to pay tax when they had the money, and to make sure they did pay their tax the Committee gave the decision that it must be paid in three months or they would be brought before the court.
+13. The majority of the cases heard by the Review Committee were of the simple matter being that the people before the Committee had not the money which to buy tax.
+It was their intention to pay tax when they had the money, and to make sure they did pay their tax the Committee gave the decision that it must be paid in three months of they would be brought before the court.
 A case which gave the Committee a little trouble in finding an answer for was at Beratemba when Pte.
-Lovio of the P.I.R. who was on leave at the time refused to pay his tax because he believed that the income tax taken from his salary fortnightly was enough, and that he only visits his village on leave so therefore would not benefit from any taxes he may pay locally.
+Lovic of the P.I.R. who was on leave at the time refused to pay his tax because he believed that the income tax take from his salary fortnightly was enough, and that he only visits his village on leave so therefore would not benefit from any taxes he may pay locally.
 The Council's Committee decided that he was not exempt from tax locally just because he worked and paid taxes elsewhere.
 Lovio finally accepted the Committee's decision and paid his tax.

-14. Tax Appeal Tribunal: There were no cases whereby a person before the Committee wished to appeal to the Tribunal.
+14. Tax Appeal Tribunal : There were no cases whereby a person before the Committee wished to appeal to the Tribunal.
 Stubbon taxpayers were told of their right to lodge an appeal, however they wished not to involve themselves any deeper so either paid their taxes or accepted the Committees decision.

-Councillors that accompanied the patrol the Banoni-Nagovisi Local Government Council has its mixture of good and below standard Councillors.
-The Council is only four years old and as such ex-luluais and tultuls who are quite old have been voted in as Councillors.
+15. Besides the three efficient (?)sand conscientious Councillors that accompanied the patrol the Banoni-Nagovisi Local Government Council has its mixture of good and below standard Councillors.
+The Council is only four years old and as such ex=luluais and tultuls who are quite old have been voted in as Councillors.
 This I believe has been a hinderance to the development of the Council and its activities.
 In the future the young and middle-aged Councillor will be the driving force behind the Council, and as a result the Council can expect to become influential in governing the affairs of their people.
 At present the Council has only a few good Councillors who are responsible for the little development and progress the Council has made.
 I believe that if it was not for these Councillors and the revenue coming in from hiring the tractor, then the Banoni-Nagovisi Council would be on a down-hill run.